 Laure Prouvost

-On the occasion of the Cities theme week of the Dubai World Expo, Art Explora is exhibiting the works of eight internationally renowned French artists.
-Questioning the place of ecosystems in the urban environment, these works are presented simultaneously in several urban spaces, in Dubai as well as in Paris, in order to share the artistic program of the World Expo with as many people as possible.
+To coincide with the Cities theme week of the Dubai World Expo, Art Explora is exhibiting works by eight internationally renowned French artists.
+Questioning the place of ecosystems in the urban environment, these works are presented simultaneously in several urban spaces, in Dubai as well as in Paris, in order to share the World Expo's artistic program with as many people as possible.

 Laure Prouvost

-We Will Be Birds Who Belongs To No Nations, 2019, oil on paper
+We Will Be Birds Who Belong To No Nations, 2019, oil on paper

-Artwork presented in the metro station Palais Royal - Musée du Louvre and in front of the French Pavilion of the Dubai World Expo.
+Presented in the Palais Royal - Musée du Louvre metro station and in front of the France Pavilion at the Dubai World Expo.

 Laure Prouvost